 Suppose this leads you to a deeply compelling instrument that costs, say, $4,700–a serious purchase.
 To help navigate this I’ll discuss market comparisons below, but while important they end up being secondary in my experience.
 What matters most seems to be the joy, grace, connection, and even healing that an object or activity engenders.

-Consider this ukulele, then, in the context of other (2017) prices: one third of a premium Swiss sewing machine; ~15% of a decently equipped Toyota Tacoma; a nice cruise on the Danube for one; a heat pump (installation extra); a well equipped 15″ Macbook Pro with a pro-level photo printer; and so on with comparisons more pertinent to your life.
+Consider this ukulele, then, in the context of other (2017) prices: one third of a premium Swiss sewing machine; 15-20% of a nice Harley-Davidson Electra Glide or basic Toyota Tacoma; a nice (but not extravagant) trip to Europe for one; a heat pump (installation extra); a well equipped 15″ Macbook Pro with a pro-level photo printer; and so on with comparisons more pertinent to your life.
 Don’t rush, let it ferment.
 Does the uke keep bubbling back up, or does it fade?

-Now let’s look within the world of handmade instruments.
+Now let’s look into the world of handmade instruments.

 There is a saying among luthiers that a fine uke requires much of the work of a guitar…but sells for a small fraction of the price.
 Why is this?